Causes to support

 Awards and scholarships are vital to student success.
 Whether students are entering college right out of high school, are in their last year of study or have returned to school for a second career, the benefits of financial assistance create new opportunities for all types of learners.

-At Georgian, awards and scholarships reward students for their academic achievement, practical skills and contributions to their community, or address their financial need.
+At Georgian, awards, scholarships and bursaries reward students for their academic achievement, practical skills and contributions to their community, or address their financial need.
 Our donors have made it possible for us to disburse more than 900 awards annually, with a combined value of approximately $700,000.
 There is always an opportunity to help even more students though, as they prepare to become the region’s future workforce.
 There are several ways to make a contribution to awards and scholarships:

 Endowed awards and scholarships